-The following page contains The University of Copenhagen's rules for good scientific practice, the current Danish legislation and other public-sector regulations in this area, the guidelines of the University, and the most important general and international guidelines for good scientific practice, including ethical codes set by national or international scientific societies and other professional groups.
+The following page contains The University of Copenhagen's rules for good scientific practice, the current Danish legislation in this area, the guidelines of the University, and the most important general and international guidelines for good scientific practice.

 The purpose of these rules is to promote good scientific practice at the University of Copenhagen and to provide a basis for the activities of the Committee for Good Scientific Practice (the Practice Committee).